Klimroth/BOVIDS/README.md

 ### Training of an initial network
 #### Prepare a training-csv file
 A so-called **training-csv-file** is a comma-separated text-csv with headers "date", "species", "enclosure number", "video numbers", "individual numbers", each line contains one night of a specific enclosure to which a boris-csv-file as an annotation exists and whose data should be part of the training set.
 Recall that date has the form YYYY-MM-DD, the enclosure number is one integer and videonumbers and individualnumbers are either an integer or a concatenation like 1;3;4 (meaning that video with number 1, with number 3 and with number 4 will be cut next to each other and used as one stream to the enclosure).
 Those .csv-files can be conveniently created with OpenOffice/LibreOffice.
-An example can be found in *action_classification/training/example_training_file.csv*.
+An example can be found in *action_classification/training/training_file.csv*.
-* TODO: example :left_speech_bubble:

 #### Create a balanced training set
 Based on the previously created csv-trainings-file, *action_classification/training/generate_training_images.py* contains the functionality to produce balanced training images for both action classification streams (single frame and four-frame encoded).
 Recall that, before running the script,  well-trained object detectors are necessary.
 The output are folders containing images of classes 0 (standing), 1 (lying - head up) and 2 (lying - head down).
 Of course, BOVIDS can be used for estimating any three poses independently of the name.
 The code is furthermore straight forward to generalise to a different number of classes, but some programming is necessary.